 Once again we see that fluorescence reveals a richness and variety of life that can be very hard to see in white light.
 We have an article on the site that describes how fluorescence has the potential to be used for automated classification of seafloor (or sand!) scenes and this technique could easily be applied to these images.

-A day later I returned to the shore and collected sand from an area about 50 feet away from this first sample.
+A day later I returned to the shore and collected sand from an area about 15 meters (50 feet) away from this first sample.
 This was an area that was wet and wave-swept but not a standing tide pool and in this case there was almost nothing to see.
 Some mineral fluorescence but nothing else – no chlorophyll coating the sand grains, and no life moving around.
 This is a great way to explore the ecological differences of neighboring environments that experience different conditions.